-The Charles University in Prague charges tuition fee for the studies (in school year 2017/18 are 3,000 euros per semester, payable at the start of each semester).
+Charles University in Prague charges tuition fees for the studies (in school year 2020/21 are 3,000 euros per semester, payable at the start of each semester).
 Students can apply for a number of external scholarships to cover the tuition fees and living expenses.
-In the second year, when a student moves to Strasbourg, no tuition fee is paid any more, only administrative fee (around 300 euros) from the University of Strasbourg is required.

-To complete the program, the students must (i) collect 120 ECTS credits, (ii) defend their Master’s Thesis and (iii) pass the final comprehensive examination.
-Students need to take mandatory courses and seminars at the Charles University in Prague and University of Strasbourg with a total value of 87 credits in total (listed below).
-In addition, the students should collect 21 credits from elective courses offered and 12 credits from courses offered by both Partner universities.
+To complete the program, the students must (i) collect the prescribed number of ECTS credits, (ii) defend their Master’s Thesis and (iii) pass the final comprehensive examination.
+Students need to take mandatory courses and seminars at the Charles University in Prague and University of Strasbourg.
+In addition, the students should collect 20 credits from elective courses.

 - compulsory courses at Charles University (3-12 ECTS credits each): 46 credits

 - compulsory courses at University of Strasbourg (6-12 ECTS credits each): 54 credits

 - elective courses (2-6 ECTS credits each) minimum: 20 credits

 The application deadline is June 30, 2021.
 There is no early admissions deadline in contrast to other study programmes.

 Note: Current students of Master programs at the IES may apply for a transfer to the CSF program.
 The number of available slots is very limited.
 Upon transfer, only courses passed at levels A, B or C will be recognized towards the CSF degree.
 If you are interested for the transfer, please contact the CSF Program Coordinator Lenka Stastna, firstname.lastname@example.org.
 The final application for the transfer along with a CV, a motivation letter and a transcript of grades should be handed in to Lenka Stastna no later than May 31, 2021.